My name is Roger Burnley, and on this page I'm going to show you how to sing better... much better than you're able to sing right now.

 The most common way to categorise the different registers are like this:

 Head Voice - The top part of your vocal range.
-In other words, your high notes.
+In other words, your higher notes.
 Your head voice is usually a sweeter, “hooty” type quality.
 For more detail on how to sing in head voice, check out this tutorial.

 Chest Voice - This is the lowest part of your range.
 It’s the register you use to speak.
 It has a thicker, more powerful tonality to it.